Ozempic: Weight Loss Guide

 Approved Uses

-1. Improving blood sugar control in adults with type 2 diabetes, along with diet and exercise.
+1. Glycemic Control: Ozempic is prescribed to improve blood sugar control in adults with type 2 diabetes, complementing diet and exercise regimens.

 How Does Ozempic Work?